01protocol/drifting-01/README.md

 # Disclaimer

 NFA, everything is written as an experiment, please don't put more than couple bucks into it.
+Do not use software without understanding what it does.
 It also has no liquidation preventive measure, you will get liquidated.

+This repo is meant as a guide for interfacing with 01 code and demonstrates some tools one might need if they wanted to write a bot.
+Use with caution.